 A quick Google search will show you that the existence of the cover letter or not is constantly put into question.
 Are cover notes still relevant?
 Do employers even care about them?
-In this article we explain why they are still relevant, althought at Movemeon we prefer to speak of an ‘elevated pitch, but how you can write an efficient and modern elevated pitch to secure your dream job.
+In this article we explain why they are still relevant, although at Movemeon we prefer to speak of an elevator pitch, but how you can write an efficient and modern elevator pitch to secure your dream job.
 We also share some tips to write a perfect CV using consulting skills.

 The importance of a cover note

 Cover notes are sometimes considered optional.
-At Movemeon, we don’t think they are – but neither do we like the traditional cover note approach, that’s why we speak of elevated pitch rather.
+At Movemeon, we don’t think they are – but neither do we like the traditional cover note approach, that’s why we speak of elevator pitch rather.

-Your elevated pitch is what separates you and your skills from other candidates with basically the same CV.
+Your elevator pitch is what separates you and your skills from other candidates with basically the same CV.
 It’s a chance for you to show and tell where you have delivered.
-For instance, if you have worked on an interim project with a major client, your elevated pitch gives you the space to flesh out your achievements, and why they are relevant for this application.
+For instance, if you have worked on an interim project with a major client, your elevator pitch gives you the space to flesh out your achievements, and why they are relevant for this application.

-How the Movemeon Client Success Team uses the elevated pitch
+How the Movemeon Client Success Team uses the elevator pitch

-Second of all, your elevated pitch make it much easier for us to get you, as a candidate, into the interview process.
-Think of the elevated pitch as a sales crib sheet, or a selling aid to the client.
+Second of all, your elevator pitch makes it much easier for us to get you, as a candidate, into the interview process.
+Think of the elevator pitch as a sales crib sheet, or a selling aid to the client.
 If a candidate has gone the extra mile for us as a Client Success team to help themselves to really stand out, then it makes our job of presenting that candidate to an employer a lot easier.

-What you should put in your elevated pitch
+What you should put in your elevator pitch

 A CV can be a very limiting document because it is essentially a list of skills and achievements, so it can be difficult to build a bridge between this document and somebody’s personality.

-That being said, your elevated pitch is not about bringing your CV to life.
-Rather, it’s a way of bringing your specific experience vis-à-vis the job requirements to life.
-For example, if you’re applying to a senior manager-level role in a tech start-up, it’s a great idea to write about how you’ve got experience of delivering savings for a product company, for instance.
-Consulting is very impressive experience in and of itself, but it might not necessarily be particularly relevant for the position you’re applying for – focusing on a couple of missions in your elevated pitch can bring more relevance to your experience.
+- Consulting is very impressive experience in and of itself, but it might not necessarily be particularly relevant for the position you’re applying for – focusing on a couple of missions in your elevator pitch can bring more relevance to your experience.

 Some methodology points

-Something that is important to remember is that your cover note is an answer to a question – why and how are you the best for this specific role in this particular company?
+- Ask yourself why and how are you the best for this specific role in this particular company?

 It really doesn’t need to be a long document for it to be great.